FREE Shipping on orders over $899

 1. 60% of this is fat

-2. It does not have pain receptors
+2. It has no pain receptors

 3. It can adapt to the disappearance of one of its parts